Lab Members

 Razipour received his BA in biochemistry from UCLA and his medical degree from Universidad Central del Este in the Dominican Republic.
 Since 2009, he has worked with Matthew J. Budoff, MD, at LA BioMed/Harbor-UCLA Medical Center.
 In 2017, Razipour joined the Dey Laboratory to research cardiac computed tomography angiography entities.

-Killekar earned his engineering degree at the University of Southern California and worked there as a research programmer implementing deep learning-based methods for detecting deepfake face manipulations.
-At Cedars-Sinai, Killekar currently works on developing a deep learning-based real-time detection and segmentation of COVID-19 lesions on noncontrast chest CT.
+Killekar earned his engineering degree from the University of Southern California and worked there as a research programmer implementing deep learning-based methods for detecting deepfake face manipulations.
+Currently at Cedars-Sinai, Killekar works on developing a deep learning-based real-time detection and segmentation of COVID-19 lesions on noncontrast chest CT.